sfccdevops/accessibility-tester/README.md

 Report Samples
 ---

-We worked extensively to make the most helpful reports possible.
 Whether you are running a test on a single site, or needing to batch multiple tests into a single report, we wanted to make our reports as developer friendly as possible.

 Since this is a CLI tool, the default output is in a terminal window.